ovh/docs/pages/platform/databases/databases_07_cross_service_integration/guide.en-gb.md

 > [!warning]
 >
-> First create a Public Cloud Database for your *Destination* service via your control panel or API.
+> First create a Public Cloud Database for your *Destination* service via your Control Panel or API.
 >

 > [!primary]